maximn/coding-interview-questions-scala/src/main/scala/org/questions/arrays/readme.md

 # ArrayMaxSumNonConsecutive
-Given an array of numbers, find the highest sum of non-consecutive numbers.
+Given an array of non-negative numbers, find the highest sum of non-consecutive numbers.

+**Note**: This algorithm assumes all numbers are non-negative (>= 0).
+With negative numbers, the problem becomes more complex as the optimal strategy may involve skipping multiple consecutive negative values.

 Example :
 [1, 2, 3, 4, 5]
  !     !     !